-What Is a Heart Pacemaker?
+Is a Pacemaker?

-A pacemaker is an electrical device.
-It is implanted under your skin to help manage irregular heartbeats called
+implants it under your skin to help manage irregular heartbeats called

-Pacemakers are generally used to treat two types of arrhythmias.:
+Pacemakers generally treat two types of arrhythmias:

-or a heartbeat that is too fast
+or a heartbeat that’s too fast

-- bradycardia - a heartbeat that is too slow
+or a heartbeat that’s too slow

 make the two sides of the heart beat in sync.
 This is also known as cardiac